Palm Beach County Glades Airport: Facilities and aircraft

 Palm Beach County Glades Airport covers an area of 243 acres (98 ha) at an elevation of 16 feet (5 m) above mean sea level.
-It has one runway designated 17/35 with an asphalt surface measuring 4,116 by 75 feet (1,255 x 23 m).
+It has one runway designated 18/36 with an asphalt surface measuring 4,116 by 75 feet (1,255 x 23 m).

-For the 12-month period ending January 14, 2010, the airport had 36,750 aircraft operations, an average of 100 per day: 99% general aviation and 1% air taxi.
-At that time there were 26 aircraft based at this airport: 19% single-engine, 8% multi-engine, 15% helicopter, and 58% ultralight.
+For the 12-month period ending December 31, 2018, the airport had 36,750 aircraft operations, an average of 101 per day: 99% general aviation and <1% air taxi.
+At that time there were 10 aircraft based at this airport: all single-engine.

 The airport, commonly referred to as "Pahokee", does not have a control tower.
 Pilots landing at Pahokee use self-announce procedures to notify other aircraft of take-offs and landings.
 The airport can handle aircraft with a single-wheel weight of up to 20,000 pounds (9,071 kg) although local regulations restrict aircraft to 12,500 pounds (5,670 kg) and under.
 Because of the VOR/DME systems and relatively low traffic, this airport is one of five South Florida airports that is used for instrument training by student pilots.

 The airport's fixed-base operator (FBO) is Landmark Aviation.
 The former FBO was Pahokee Aviation, Inc.